thivy/azure-openai-js/README.md

 ## Integrating Azure OpenAI with OpenAI Node.js SDK

-The main integration point can found under app/api/openai/route.ts
+The main integration point can be found under `app/api/openai/route.ts`

 The code block below explains each steps